 The North Houston area also boasts a number of top-rated private school options for all ages.
-St. Edward’s, Frassati, St. Anthony of Padua and Northwoods all offer private, Catholic school educations, while Elements Montessori is the area’s premier private preschool program.
+St. Edward’s, Frassati, and St. Anthony of Padua all offer private, Catholic school educations, while Elements Montessori is the area’s premier private preschool program.
 Langtry Preparatory Academy, John Cooper School, The Woodlands Preparatory School, The Woodlands Christian Academy and Founders Christian School are also in the area.

 College and Higher Education Options